Onboard medical oxygen

 - Contact the Guam medical desk at 1-671-645-8215 or email CMICRC@united.com; additionally, you may contact the United Customer Contact Center at 1-800-UNITED-1 (+1-800-864-8331) in the U.S. or Canada, or your local United Customer Contact Center outside of the U.S. and Canada.

 - Complete the Traveler section of the form.

 - Have your physician complete the Physician section.
-It is your physician's responsibility to sign and fax the form to United via the fax number provided.
+It is your physician’s responsibility to sign and fax the form to United via the fax number provided on the form.

 Information included on the fax is confidential.
-Your physician's signature is United's authorization to administer oxygen in the prescribed amount.
-United retains the right to decline boarding to anyone that appears too ill to travel on his or her departure date.
+Your physician’s signature is consent for us to administer oxygen in the prescribed amount.
+We have the right to not board anyone who appears too ill to travel on their departure date.

 If you have questions or need assistance, please contact the United Customer Contact Center at 1-800-UNITED-1 (+1-800-864-8331) from the U.S. or Canada.
 If you’re outside of the U.S. and Canada, please call your local United Customer Contact Center.